 If you have problems with your posture, you’re going to ride with problems with your posture.
 In both these photos the rider has no lower leg control!

-A forward head posture is a weakness in the neck flexors and tightness in the neck extensors?
+A forward head posture is a weakness and tightness in the neck at different areas.
 This can cause headaches; neck pain and a head wobble in horse riders… especially at the sit trot.

-Round shoulders are due to weak shoulder blade muscles.
+Round shoulders are due to weak muscles as well.
 This is why riders are unable to keep their shoulders back.

-Tight chest muscles result in a slumped posture and round shoulders.
+Tight muscles result in a slumped posture and round shoulders.

 The abdominal muscles are the most important group of muscles for controlling your body’s core stability.

-The pelvis and lower back joints MUST be flexible to ride well.
+The pelvis and lower back joints MUST be trained to ride well.